 If you had been offered a better package in any other part of the world, you would have made your move.
 I think this is the time we should start realizing the fact that even in bad circumstances, Saudi Arabia has been a better option for us.

-The expatriates for whom Saudi Arabia was not a better option have already left Saudi Arabia and got settled in some other countries.
+Many will leave soon: The expatriates for whom Saudi Arabia was not a better option have already left Saudi Arabia and got settled in some other countries.
 Many have left Saudi Arabia forcefully as they could not find any job opportunity here.

 Many will leave soon due to increasing the dependent fee, work permit levy and cost of living.
 Let’s stop blaming the country which has given us a lot and focuses on our individual development.
+Saudi Arabia is not the last option for you, better check your luck somewhere else.